-What are some major barriers parent/families create in treatment or education?
+What are some major barriers parents/families create in treatment or education?

 What should I watch out for?

-I learned in this experience that sometimes the most difficult to work with as a professional is the parent and not the child.
+I learned in this experience that sometimes the most difficult to work with as a professional is a parent.
+In many ways, the kids are easiest to work with.
 Kids can be wonderful, but their parents can be nightmares.
 As a result, it is important that we learn ways around the complicated nature of difficult and possibly even unstable families.
 Family dynamics, parental mental health, parental personality traits, etc. can all negatively contribute to an otherwise positive relationship with the child.